wpilibsuite/allwpilib/telemetry/doc/telemetry.md

 - `logByte`, `logShort`, and `logInt` default to widening into `logLong`, so a backend can implement integer handling with a single required path.

-- Backends are responsible for storing, transporting, deduplicating, or timestamping values as appropriate for that transport.
+- Backends are responsible for storing, transporting, deduplicating, and applying timestamps as appropriate for that transport.
+The `timestamp` parameter is in nanoseconds in the same time base as `WPIUtilJNI.now()`, or `0` to use the current time.

 - Metadata (`setProperty`) and duplicate-preservation (`keepDuplicates`) are handled at the entry level rather than the table level.